201026-reston-java-msa/demos/week5/README.md

 - `ng` is the Angular command for the CLI
 - to install Angualar, we call `npm install -g @angular/cli`

+## Webpack
+- The angular CLI uses a tool called **webpack** which is a build automation tool.
+- it minifies all of our JS scripts, HTML and CSS files and bundles them together
+- The webpack traverses our application looking for `import` statements and builds a dependency graph

+## `package.json`
+- Think of the pom.xml file within your Angular project
+- The package.json file is stored in the root of your application
+- This file is used to give information to npm (node package manager) and identify all the project's dependencies and handle them.

 ## Angular Components
 Components are the most basic block of an Angular app.
 An Angular App contains a tree of Angular Components
 - Components are essentially classes that interact with the .html file of the component which gets displayed to a browser
 - The file structure of a component consists of the following:
-    1. mycmp.component.css -- the component's private styling sheet
+    1. `mycmp.component.css` -- the component's private styling sheet
-    2. mycmp.component.html -- HTML Template
+    2. `mycmp.component.html` -- HTML Template
-    3. mycmp.component.ts -- Here we define the module, its properties, lifehooks, etc.
+    3. `mycmp.component.ts` -- Here we define the module, its properties, lifehooks, etc.
-    4. mycmp.component.spec.ts -- unit testing file
+    4. `mycmp.component.spec.ts` -- unit testing file

 - To create a component run: `ng g c mycomponent`
 - As soon as we create a component, all changes are added to our `app.module.ts` file